quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter3/section2.md

 Let us briefly analyze why Eve cannot break this protocol.
 She has to interact with the quantum particle, say a photon, encoding the information while it propagates to Bob.
-The No-cloning Theorem implies that she cannot make a perfect copy of it, forward the first clone to Bob and keep the second one.
+The no-cloning theorem implies that she cannot make a perfect copy of it, forward the first clone to Bob and keep the second one.
 She can however try to measure the quantum state of the particle and read the